kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_and_notebooks.md

 ## Debugging a Kedro project within a notebook

- You can use the `%debug` [line magic](https://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-debug) to launch an interactive debugger in your Jupyter notebook.
+ You can use the built-in [`%debug` line magic](https://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-debug) to launch an interactive debugger in your Jupyter notebook.
 Declare it before a single-line statement to step through the execution in debug mode.
 You can use the argument `--breakpoint` or `-b` to provide a breakpoint.
+Alternatively, use the command with no arguments after an error occurs to load the stack trace and begin debugging.

  The follow sequence occurs when `%debug` runs immediately after an error occurs:
  - The stack trace of the last unhandled exception loads.
  - The program stops at the point where the exception occurred.
  - An interactive shell where the user can navigate through the stack trace opens.